GunnerLab/mcce4_tutorial/docs/installation/installation_manual.md

   The command should return ~/clone_dir/MCCE4-Alpha/MCCE_bin/p_info

 ---
-## 2. Executables and NGPB Container Image Compilation
+## ✅ Step 2.
+Executables and NGPB Container Image Compilation
 MCCE4 contains C and C++ libraries that must be compiled prior to use.
 These consist of two executable files and a container image for the PBE solver, NGPB
 - `mcce`                  : Main simulation executable
 - `delphi`                : Legacy PBE solver (support not guaranteed on all systems)